Jet-Engine/art-deco-chatbot/README.md

 full-fledged RAG system, one can significantly benefit from its capabilities, particularly when dealing with RAG applications on large document bases.

-# Art Deco Chat Bot Improvement Plan
+# Art Deco ChatBot Improvement Plan

 Our RAG responses could have been more accurate.
 To enhance our Art Deco ChatBot's performance, we are considering several experimental approaches: